chrisryan91/PremierLeagueTable/README.md

 ![image of the fixtures spreadsheet](documents/readme%20images/fixtures_sheet.png)
 ### Standings Worksheet

 The standings worksheet contains the table itself.
 The row values are for each team.
-There are no headers.
-Each of the columns contains values for:
+There are three headers:

 1. Team name
 2. Overall goal difference